Note: This article is not financial advice. Hubble Protocol does not endorse any of the tokens or platforms mentioned in this article.

-In this article, we’ll cover the basics of leveraged yield farming on Solana.
-This is the most advanced topic in our series on yield farming, so you might benefit from our introductory and intermediate articles if you're starting out:
+This article will cover the basics of leveraged yield farming on Solana.
+This is the most advanced topic in Hubble's series on yield farming, so users might benefit from these introductory and intermediate articles if they're starting out:

 - The Basics of Yield Farming in Crypto